miztiik/eks-security-with-network-policies/README.md

       Expected output,

       ```bash
-      root@k-shop-blue:/# curl 10.10.0.194
+      root@k-shop-red:/# curl 10.10.0.210
       curl: (7) Failed to connect to 10.10.0.210 port 80: Connection timed out
       root@k-shop-red:/#
       ```

-      As you can see, you can reach the red pod.
-If you create a container in another namespace and try to reach the red pod, it will time out.
+      As you can see, you cannot reach the blue pod.
+If you create a container in another namespace and try to reach the blue pod, it will time out.

 1. ## 📒 Conclusion